bk138/slackexportenricher/README.md

 # slack export enricher

+Quick and dirty script to spice up Slack exports for Mattermost to digest more nicely.

 This does two things for Slack->Mattermost export/import:

 * Where files were sent in Slack with an empty text message, it pastes